ingra-ai/ingra/README.md

 ## Environment Variables

-The Ingra Portal utilizes several environment variables for its configuration.
+The Ingra Hubs utilizes several environment variables for its configuration.
 You will need to set these up in your `.env.local` file.
 Here's a guide to the required environment variables:

 ### Database Setup with Prisma